Partner

 Securities

-Jason Burge has more than 16 years of experience recovering funds for victims of financial misconduct in single plaintiff, mass action, and class action cases against banks, loan servicers, stockbrokers, and investment firms.
-With a background in economics, Jason specializes in distilling complex financial transactions into terms that judges, arbitrators, and jurors can understand.
+Partner Jason Burge represents victims of financial misconduct in single plaintiff, mass action, and class action cases against banks, loan servicers, stockbrokers, and investment firms.
+Jason is also an Appellate Practice Specialist, certified by the Louisiana Board of Legal Specialization.

-Jason routinely represents individual and institutional investors and borrowers in securities fraud and lender liability cases in state court, federal court, and bankruptcy court, as well as various arbitral forums including FINRA, AAA, and JAMS.
+Jason represents individual and institutional investors and borrowers in securities fraud and lender liability cases in state court, federal court, and bankruptcy court, as well as FINRA arbitrations.
 He handles disputes involving allegations of statutory violations, breach of contract, breach of fiduciary duty, misrepresentation, and fraud from fact investigation through trial and appellate practice.

-Most recently, Jason led the Fishman Haygood team that reached a nationwide settlement with Navient Solutions, LLC and Navient Credit Finance Corporation (“Navient”) which will result in approximately $236 million in debt relief for private student loan borrowers, as well as $44 million in cash compensation.
-As stated in the class action lawsuit, Navient and its agents refused to recognize the discharges of these private student loans that were (a) to attend non-Title IV schools and programs or (b) made in excess of the cost of attendance, and continued to collect on the loans even after borrowers obtained bankruptcy discharges.
+Recently, Jason led the Fishman Haygood team that reached a nationwide class action settlement with Navient Solutions, LLC and Navient Credit Finance Corporation (“Navient”) which resulted in approximately $236 million in debt relief for private student loan borrowers, as well as $44 million in cash compensation.

-Finally, as a former clerk on the United States Court of Appeals for the Fifth Circuit, Jason regularly briefs and argues state and federal appeals across a broad range of practice areas.
-He has argued before the United States Fifth and Ninth Circuit Courts of Appeal, and various state appellate courts.
+Jason is a former United States Court of Appeals for the Fifth Circuit clerk, and he has argued before the United States Fifth and Ninth Circuits and the Louisiana Second, Third, and Fourth Circuits.
+Jason regularly briefs and argues state and federal appeals across a broad range of practice areas.

-Jason is the editor in chief of the bar journal of the Public Investors Advocate Bar Association.
+Jason is a member of Public Investors Advocate Bar Association, having previously served as editor-in-chief of the bar’s journal.
 He has published on securities and arbitration topics in the Tulane Law Review, Louisiana Law Review, and Gonzaga Law Review.